- Attraction Seating

 The Circle of Life - a wide-screen movie about the environment and our relationship with the land, hosted by the stars of The Lion King.
 All set to build Hakuna Matata Vacation Resort, Pumbaa and Timon are damming rivers and cutting down trees.
 Simba steps in to remind them, and us, to take care of our environment.
 The photography in this movie is outstanding and not to be missed.
 Scenes were filmed in over 30 nations.

 The Garden Grill Restaurant is a unique, circular sit-down restaurant that actually rotates slowly.
 As the restaurant glides you will be able to look out into the main hall of The Land Pavilion and also catch glimpses of Living With the Land boat ride.
-The Garden Grill serves lunch or dinner with Farmer Mickey and Farmers Chip and Dale.
+The Garden Grill serves dinner with Farmers Chip and Dale.

-Sunshine Seasons - features an open kitchen, five stations and a centralized cashier (think Pepper Market or All Stars/Pop Century Food Court).
+Sunshine Seasons - features an open kitchen, five stations and a centralized cashier.
 The wood-fired grill serves rotisserie items, the Soup and Salad station features the freshest herbs and vegetables from The Land greenhouse!

 Both Soarin' and Living with the Land boat ride are FASTPASS attractions!
 BE prepared for long waits for Soarin'!

-Living with the Land is a slow-loading attraction.
+Living with the Land is a slow-loading, slow moving attraction.
 Lines will build about midmorning and don't lighten up until much later in the day.
 See this early in the morning or after dark.

 The Circle of Life theater is rarely crowded so you can enjoy these attractions at your leisure.

 Behind the Seeds Tour - a special guided walking tour of the greenhouse areas.
 Land scientists or a member of the College Horticultural team meet groups of up to 12 throughout the day for a 60-minute tour of the growing areas and research labs.
 You can ask questions and take a closer look at environmentally friendly technologies such as integrated pest management.
 You must sign-up for the tour, at the Green Thumb Emporium on the pavilion’s ground floor.
-Arrive early since the tour will book up before noon.
-This tour costs $8 per adult and $6 for children 3-9.
-It is well worth the cost.
+Arrive early since the tour will book up before noon. $18/per adult and $14/per child (3-9).
+Reservations can be made up to one year in advance.

 Hidden Mickey Sightings: